-\$0 copay for all other Medicare Part B covered immunizations.
+\$0 copayment for hepatitis B and all other Medicare Part B covered immunizations.

 Inpatient hospital care

 Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.